mauriciodev/pdrinex/bnc_analyzer/README.md

 pip install pandas openpyxl xlwt

-Copy [bnc_analyzer.py](https://raw.githubusercontent.com/mauriciodev/pdrinex/main/bnc_analyzer/bnc_analyzer.py) to the root folder where the .ppp files are.
+Copy [bnc_analyzer.py](https://raw.githubusercontent.com/mauriciodev/pdrinex/main/bnc_analyzer/bnc_analyzer.py) (right click, save as...) to the root folder where the .ppp files are.
 The script creates a XLS file for each .ppp file found on the subfolders.